Architecture of Vienna

 5 / Things to do in Vienna: Go underground

 Yet, below ground is a different world.
 A ghostly one.
 Beneath the cathedral lies a mass grave for the thousands of Austrians who succumbed to the Bubonic plague in the 1700s.
-Outdoor cemeteries were closed due to the illness and the only place for the dead to be buried was underground.
+Outdoor cemeteries were closed due to illness, and the only place for the dead to be buried was underground.

 St Stephans interior